somtoval/somtoval/README.md

 - Exploring the latest in **Machine Learning** and **Deep Learning**.

 ## ✨ Fun fact
-I’m always on the lookout for exciting projects to collaborate on!

-Feel free to check out my repositories and don’t hesitate to reach out for collaboration or just to chat!✌
+I’m always on the lookout for exciting projects to collaborate on so feel free to check out my repositories and don’t hesitate to reach out for collaboration or just to chat!✌